 Uses in Landscaping

-Aesthetics aside, many growers may end up valuing Blue Chip butterfly bush most for what it is not, and what it is not is an invasive plant.
-Buddleia is indigenous to the Far East.
-Like many plants from China and other faraway lands, the typical Buddleia grown in certain parts of North America has acted in an invasive manner.
+Buddleia is indigenous to East Asia.
+Like many plants from China and countries in that region, the typical Buddleia grown in certain parts of North America has acted in an invasive manner.
 It is not invasive everywhere, but it is invasive in many areas, such as the Pacific Northwest; ask your local Cooperative Extension if in doubt.
-But with this cultivar, developers have succeeded in producing a noninvasive shrub.
+But with this particular cultivar, developers have succeeded in producing a noninvasive shrub.

-Horticulturist, Tim Wood says that studies have shown that Lo & Behold is noninvasive, pointing out that Blue Chip is not Buddleia davidii but rather a complex hybrid that contains three species.
+Horticulturist, Tim Wood says that studies have shown that Blue Chip is not Buddleia davidii but rather a complex hybrid that contains three species.
 Wood notes that this cultivar is "male sterile" (it does not produce pollen) and produces very little seed (even when grown in near other cultivars).